-In accordance with Regulations 18 and 19, licensees are required to notify, and where relevant, seek approval from the Energy Resources Division prior to commencing any regulated activity within a licence area.
-The requirements for low level surveillance operators and high level surveillance operators differ by the amount of information provided and the time frame it is provided in.
+In accordance with Regulations 18 and 19, licensees are required to notify, and where relevant, seek approval from the Minister through the Energy Resources Division prior to commencing any regulated activity within a licence area.
+The activity notification requirements for activities classified as requiring low level official surveillance and those classified as requiring high level official surveillance differ by the amount of information provided and the time frame it is provided in.

 As part of its assessment, the Energy Resources Division will also advise licensees whether additional approvals from co-regulatory agencies are required in relation to specific activities.
 Notably, the Department of Environment and Water has provided a checklist in relation to its regulatory matters for licensee’s to use when planning activities.
 This checklist is publicly available on the Department of Environment and Water website.

-An activity notification for a low surveillance operator must, pursuant to the requirements of Regulation 18, be submitted to the Energy Resources Division at least 21 days before the proposed commencement date of the activity.
+An activity notification for an activity classified as requiring low level official surveillance must, pursuant to the requirements of Regulation 18, be submitted to the Energy Resources Division at least 21 days before the proposed commencement date of the activity.
 As long as no landowner objections are received by the Minister, and the application is compliant, activities can commence at the end of the 21 day period.

-An activity notification pursuant to the requirements stipulated under Regulation 19 for all high surveillance activities must be provided to the Energy Resources Division for assessment and approval at least 35 days before the proposed commencement date of the activity in question.
-Information and material specific to the proposed activity pursuant to various sections of the Petroleum and Geothermal Energy Act 2000 and associated regulations must accompany the activity notification, as described in the Activity Notification Checklist (DOC).
+An activity notification including application for the Minister’s approval, pursuant to the requirements stipulated under Regulation 19 for all activities classified as requiring high level official surveillance, must be provided to the Energy Resources Division for assessment and approval at least 35 days before the proposed commencement date of the activity in question.

 Notice of Entry